wafemi999/Hotel-Bookings/README.md

 # Hotel-Bookings
-A capstone Project using python
+A capstone Project using python, Power Bi.